Evaporated milk lasts only a couple of days after opening. What if you don’t have any plans for the leftovers? Can you freeze evaporated milk?

-I bought a container of evaporated milk and used half of it for my soup.
+I bought a container of evaporated milk and used half of it in my soup.
 I don’t know about you, but I don’t use this milk variety often.
 Because of that, I had to figure out how to use the leftovers before they spoil.

 Freezing was the first solution that came to mind, and that’s what I decided to try out.